KakaoCup/Compose/README.md

 }
 ```

-And check item position with `SemanticsMatcher`:
+And check an item position with `SemanticsMatcher`:
 ```kotlin
 positionMatcher = { position -> SemanticsMatcher.expectValue(LazyListItemPosition, position) }
 ```

-So typical lazy list test would be look like this:
+So the typical lazy list test may look like this:
 ```kotlin
  @Test
 fun lazyListTest() {